CollierCZ/docs-media/README.md

     ApiKey = "ew0...1eo"
 };

-// Initialize an instance of the ContentManagementClient client ContentManagementClient client = new ContentManagementClient(options);
+// Initializes an instance of the ContentManagementClient client ContentManagementClient client = new ContentManagementClient(options);
 ```